- Published: 26.07.2021.

 - negative viral test result: PCR not older than 72 hours or rapid antigen test (list of acceptable antigen tests) not older than 48 hours (counting from the time of taking the test to arriving at the border crossing point);

-- a certificate of completion of a two dose vaccine course (Pfizer, Moderna, AstraZeneca, Gamaleya, Sinopharm, Serum Institute of India - Covishield, Bharat Biotech - Covaxin, Sinovac – CoronaVac) or a certificate of receipt of a one dose vaccine (Janssen/Johnson & Johnson); in both cases immunization must have been completed 14 days prior to arrival and the certificate must not be older than 365 days;
+- a certificate of completion of a two dose vaccine course (Pfizer, Moderna, AstraZeneca, Gamaleya, Sinopharm) or a certificate of receipt of a one dose vaccine (Janssen, Johnson & Johnson); in both cases immunization must have been completed 14 days prior to arrival and the certificate must not be older than 270 days;

 - a certificate of vaccination showing that they’ve received the first dose of the Pfizer, Moderna or Gamaleya vaccine in the last 22-42 days, or one dose of the AstraZeneca vaccine in the last 22-84 days;

-- a doctor’s certificate of recovery within the previous 8 months, alongside proof of a first dose of vaccine used in EU Member States if administered less than 365 days of arrival;
+- a doctor’s certificate of recovery within the previous 6 months, alongside proof of a first dose of Pfizer, Moderna, AstraZeneca, Gamaleya, Sinopharm if administered less than 270 days of arrival.

-- a proof of recovery from COVID-19: 1) a medical certificate, or 2) a positive PCR or rapid antigen test performed in the last 12-365 days;
+- a proof of recovery from COVID-19: 1) a medical certificate or 2) a positive PCR or rapid antigen test performed in the last 12-180 days;

 - perform PCR testing or rapid antigen testing immediately upon arrival to Croatia (at the traveller’s own expense), with the obligation to stay in self-isolation until receiving a negative test result.
 If testing cannot be performed, passengers must self-isolate for a period of 10 days.

 All other non-EU/EEA citizens, i.e. non-EU/EEA citizens who are not family members of EU/EEA citizens and who don’t have an EU residence permit, travelling to Croatia from third countries will be allowed entry in Croatia for certain purposes only (e.g. tourism, business, medical reasons etc.).
-Non–EU/EEA citizens can travel to Croatia for tourist reasons, but in order to do so, they need to have a proof of booked or paid accommodation or ownership of a home or a vessel in Croatia.
-At the border, they are also required to show one of the 5 proofs, as set out above.
+Non–EU/EEA citizens can travel to Croatia for tourist reasons, but in order to do so, they need to have a certificate of paid accommodation in a hotel, camp, rented vessel and other form of tourist accommodation, or show evidence that they own a property in Croatia.
+At the border, they will also have to show one of the 5 proofs, as set out above.
 Please note that the point 3 does not apply to arrivals from third countries.
 Non–EU/EEA citizens travelling to Croatia from third countries for personal/family reasons or business, as well as digital nomads, will be also allowed entry to Croatia if they present credible documentation upon entering Croatia in order to prove the reason for the exemption and if they show one of the 5 proofs, as set out above.
 As previously mentioned, the point 3 does not apply to arrivals from third countries.

 Passengers coming to Croatia directly from the third countries listed in the Annex I of the Council Recommendation (EU) 2021/1085 can travel to Croatia without proving that their travel is essential if they show one of the 5 proofs, as set out above.
 Please note that the point 3 also does not apply to this category of passengers.